wfarah/wfarah.github.io/pages/contact.md

 ---
 layout              : page
 title               : "Contact"
-meta_title          : "Contact and use our contact form" subheadline         : ""
+meta_title          : "Contact | Wael Farah"
+subheadline         : ""
 teaser              : "Do you wish to get in touch with me?" permalink           : "/contact/"